 I'm sure that we all will react differently to our running as we grow older.
 If we listen to our bodies, this aging shouldn't be a serious problem.
 Our bodies will tell us when we need to reduce the stress and get more rest.
 I think the biggest challenge will be the mental part of running.
 Instead of pushing, pushing, pushing to faster and longer runs, we will have to overcome those urges and listen to and obey our bodies.
 Constantly running at the upper limits of ones ability leads to injury, and for older runners the threshold for injury is thinner and is more easily penetrated.

 The bottom-line to all of this is that as we grow older, our abilities and capacities to be active decrease.
 If we thus decrease the intensity of our activities, we can enjoy being active during our old age.
 In fact, we can enjoy our old age even more since we don't have many of the stresses of life that we had when we were younger.
 We need to learn how our bodies react to old age and to pain.
 In my case, I've lived an almost pain-free life, and I've come to recognize that pain is a danger signal to me.
 Your body is different than mine, and you may have pains that are "normal" and are pains that can be ignored.
 Be careful, though, in ignoring pain.
-I do believe that pain is a signal from your body that something has changed in your life-style and your body can't handle the stress it is receiving.
+I believe that pain is a signal from your body that something has changed in your life-style and your body can't handle the stress it is receiving.

 I'm finding out that growing old is a great time of life, not just in running but in all aspects of life.
 I've always enjoyed being Allen Leigh.
 Life is a grand adventure, and my older years are just new and exciting chapters in that adventure.
-My overall goal in running is to run a marathon at any pace at age 100 :) When my time to pass-on comes, I hope it is a stroke while I'm out running.
+My overall goal in running is to run at age 100 :) When my time to pass-on comes, I hope it is a stroke while I'm out running.
 I think that would be a great way to say good bye to this wonderful life and a great way to begin the next chapter of my grand adventure!
 Hmmm... maybe I'd better carry some ID with me [I now have RoadID on my shoes].

 Jeff Galloway published a book called Running Until You're 100.
 I recommend it for details about running as you get older.